Recently, we heard the following remark over breakfast with large investment manager.

 We all know that some in the industry have this job:

 “As long as the music is playing, you’ve got to get up and dance.”

-When acting as a fiduciary of your personal wealth, or the wealth of others, however, consider taking a step back from metrics such as EBITDA and IRRs that can be played to the advantage of the fundraisers or sellers of a company, deal or fund.
+When acting as a fiduciary of your wealth, or the assets of others, however, consider taking a step back from metrics such as EBITDA and IRRs, which can be played to the advantage of the fundraisers or sellers of a company, deal, or fund.

 Follow the cash flows and demand simple accounting of returns that reflect true cash on cash returns that investors have actually received.

 Considering that the industry is generally playing with other people’s money, should this old rhythmic verse by played over and over again?